Identification and Scaling of Latent Variables in Ordinal Factor Analysis: Theoretical Background

 \subsection{Latent Variable Prediction}

 Following model estimation via marginal maximum likelihood or weighted least squares, researchers may optionally request latent variable predictions that serve as scores for each individual $i$.
+There is a large history of literature discussing the indeterminacy of factor scores \cite<see, e.g.,>[for a summary]{wal22}, where the indeterminacy is discussed in the context of estimating the $\bm{\eta}_i$ jointly with the $\bm{\delta}_i$.
+To obtain unique predictions of the $\bm{\eta}_i$, a reasonable thing to do (which is also common practice) is to marginalize over the $\bm{\delta}_i$ while addressing sign indeterminacy and rotational indeterminacy via parameter constraints.
+This is similar to the situation that \citeA{rhesav25} recently considered for continuous $\bm{y}_i$.

-These predictions can be obtained by maximizing the likelihood function $L(\bm{\eta}_i \mid \bm{y}_i, \bm{\xi})$ for all $i$, where the likelihood function is defined by the right side of Equation~\eqref{eq:lik}.
+For ordinal factor analysis, we can obtain latent variable predictions by maximizing the likelihood function $L(\bm{\eta}_i \mid \bm{y}_i, \bm{\xi})$ for all $i$, where the likelihood function has the same form as the right side of Equation~\eqref{eq:lik}.
 As compared to Equation~\eqref{eq:lik}, we now estimate $\bm{\eta}_i$ and condition on $\bm{\xi}$ whereas we previously did the opposite.
 Maximization of this function requires numerical methods because it involves the normal CDF.

 Maximum likelihood estimates of the $\bm{\eta}_i$ do not exist for extreme response patterns consisting of all 1s or $K$s.
 Consequently, it is common practice (for IRT as well as generalized linear mixed models) to multiply the likelihood function by the ``prior'' distribution from Equation~\eqref{eq:lvdist}, which leads us to maximize the posterior distribution of each $\bm{\eta}_i$.
-The resulting estimates of the $\bm{\eta}_i$ are called {\em empirical Bayes} estimates or {\em maximum a posteriori} (MAP) estimates.
+The resulting estimates of the $\bm{\eta}_i$ are called the {\em maximum a posteriori} (MAP) estimates.
+In situations where we have already estimated the Equation~\eqref{eq:lvdist} parameters and hold them fixed, we may also refer to our estimates of the $\bm{\eta}_i$ as {\em empirical Bayes} estimates.
 Further detail about these procedures can be found in, e.g., \citeA{bakkim04}.